7 – 11 Drama

 What’s unique about HA Drama?

-We have incredible performance spaces including an awesome costume cupboard and state of the art lighting in our theatre.
+We also have access to three incredible performance spaces including a Dance Studio and Theatre, as well as a well stocked costume cupboard and state of the art lighting rig and sound system.

 Recent adventures in Drama

-A school production of ‘Little Shop of Horrors’ with students performance, choreography direction and crew; HA’s Got Talent showcase; 24 hour Dramathon; trips to the theatre (eg: Lyric, Donmar warehouse, Bush theatre and other West End theatres); workshops with actors and visiting professionals.
+A school production of ‘In The Heights’ with students performance, choreography direction and crew; HA’s Got Talent showcase; 24 hour Dramathon; trips to the theatre (eg: Lyric, Donmar warehouse, Bush theatre and other West End theatres); workshops with actors and visiting professionals.